Yomano/yomano/README.md

 You can change file names to match your needs by naming files inside `source` folder as `{name}.js` or even `.{name}-config.ini`

-Yomano will rename then to `something.js` and `.something-config.ini` if you answer `something` for your application's name.
+Yomano will rename them to `something.js` and `.something-config.ini` if you answer `something` for your application's name.

-Also, yomano will create empty folders for you, but git will not track then.
+Also, yomano will create empty folders for you, but git will not track them.
 So, you can create a `.yomanoignore` file inside it and you will have your desired tracked empty folder.

 Finally, for simpler cases, you can define if a file/folder is going to be installed by its name without need to create a rule in your `special` array of `index.js`.
 To do so, you should name a file like: `(+mode)file.ext`, in this case the file `file.ext` will be installed only if you answer *yes* to the question of previous example.